Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What are my refinancing options with a HELOC?

 There are three primary options for refinancing your HELOC:

-HELOC refinance eligibility
+HELOC refinance eligibility by loan type

 There are several ways to refinance a HELOC, each with its own unique set of perks and drawbacks.
 Depending on your financial situation and where you are in the draw or repayment period, refinancing may help reduce your monthly payments or the length of your loan.